ChainAgnostic/namespaces/conflux/caip2.md

 Conflux network(core space) consists of 2 networks: main network and testing network.
 Private networks can also be created.

-Each network has a unique network ID that can be used to identify it.
+The main network has a network ID of 1029, represented by `cfx`.
+The test network has a network ID of 1, represented by `cfxtest`.
+Private networks are represented by `net[network ID]`.

 ## Syntax